HlonieLive/Daily-Practice-Katas-and-Projects/Python/Katas/kata_09/README.md

 ## How to Play

-        Run the script in a Python environment.
+### Run the script in a Python environment.
+        python rpy.py

-        When prompted, enter your choice: rock, paper, scissors, lizard, or spock.
+### When prompted, enter your choice:
+        rock, paper, scissors, lizard, or spock.

-        The CPU will randomly select one of the five options.
+### The CPU will randomly select one of the five options.

-        The game will determine the winner based on the rules above.
+### The game will determine the winner based on the rules above.

-        If you want to quit the game at any time, type q.
+### If you want to quit the game at any time, type q.